Bukavu South Kivu, Democratic Republic Of The Congo Travel Guide

 Colonial-era buildings in central Bukavu reflect Belgian influence, offering architectural interest.
 No designated historical districts.

-Cathedral of Our Lady of Peace (Cathédrale Notre-Dame de la Paix) is a prominent Catholic cathedral.
-Local churches and mosques reflect city's religious diversity.
+Cathedral of Our Lady of Peace (Cathédrale Notre-Notre dame de la Paix) is a prominent Catholic cathedral.
+Neighborhood churches and mosques reflect city's religious diversity.

-Limited specific memorial sites for tourists.
+Limited specific memorial locations for tourists.
 The city's recent history is complex and sensitive.

 Not a focus for tourism in Bukavu.